All platforms. Windows, Linux, Apple, FreeBSD, Android, iOS, embedded, cross-building, bare metal, etc.

 What is best in life?
 Crushing your build times, driving your semantically versioned packages before you, and not hearing the lamentations of your developers

-Conan has amplified our productivity, by minimizing the build times and implement full fled CI features for our C/C++ development.
-Its the true dependency manager for C/C++
+Conan has amplified our productivity, by minimizing the build times and implement full fled CI features for our C and C++ development.
+Its the true dependency manager for C and C++

 Conan brings C++ development and dependency management into the 21st century and on par with the other development eco-systems.
 We are currently designing this in to streamline the development of test programs for our products to help facilitate reuse and help our distributed teams develop the robust and efficient tests to guarantee the quality of our innovative products.